codership/documentation/galeracluster/source/documentation/ssl-cert.rst

             -CA ca-cert.pem -CAkey ca-key.pem -set_serial 01 \
             -out client-cert.pem

 This creates a key and certificate file for the database client.
 They are in the current working directory as ``client-key.pem`` and ``client-cert.pem``.

-Each node requires both to secure client activity and state snapshot transfers.
+.. note:: Each node requires both to secure client activity and state snapshot transfers.

 .. _`verify-cert`: